belikor/lbry-sdk/INSTALL.md

 Because of [issue #2769](https://github.com/lbryio/lbry-sdk/issues/2769) at the moment the `lbrynet` daemon will only work correctly with Python 3.7.
-If Python 3.8 is used, the daemon will start but the RPC server may not accept messages, returning the following:
+If Python 3.8+ is used, the daemon will start but the RPC server may not accept messages, returning the following:
 ```
 Could not connect to daemon.
 Are you sure it's running?
 ```

-Python 3.9 does not work either, as it fails in the compilation of `plyvel`.

 ### macOS